svenvanhasselt/Webserv/README.md

 - `listen`: Port number for the server to listen on.
 - `server_name`: Server name (e.g., localhost).
+- `autoindex`: Enables or disables directory listing.
 - `location`: Rules for specific paths.
   - `root`: Directory for files.
   - `index`: Default file to serve.
   - `cgi`: Directory for CGI scripts.
   - `extension`: File extension for CGI scripts.
 - `error_page`: Custom pages for specific errors.
+- `allowed_methods`: Specifies HTTP methods allowed for this location.

 ---